thephpleague/csv/docs/9.0/connections/filters.md

 //returns false - exits, is registered by PHP itself not by StreamFilter
 ```

-The class allows listing all the registered filter names by calling the
+The class lists all the registered filter names by calling the

 ```php
 CallbackStreamFilter::registeredFilterNames(); // returns a list